 The Atlanta Braves and certain of their players and coaches have entered into long-term employment contracts whereby such individuals' compensation is guaranteed.
-Amounts due under guaranteed contracts as of December 31, 2017 aggregated \$234 million, which is payable as follows: \$121 million in 2018, \$45 million in 2019, \$32 million in 2020, \$34 million in 2021, \$2 million in 2022 and none thereafter.
+Amounts due under guaranteed contracts as of December 31, 2018 aggregated \$165 million, which is payable as follows: \$93 million in 2019, \$36 million in 2020, \$34 million in 2021, \$2 million in 2022, less than one million in 2023 and none thereafter.
 In addition to the foregoing amounts, certain players and coaches may earn incentive compensation under the terms of their employment contracts.